Who Needs a DOT Medical Card?

 Without question, CDL drivers who fail to update the expiration date of their ME Certificate with their state are at risk of having their commercial driving privileges downgraded.
 As a result, they won't be able to drive a commercial motor vehicle that requires a CDL.
 To ensure you can keep your CDL and remain eligible to operate a CMV, make sure to stay up-to-date on your certificate's expiration date with your state.

 The Federal Motor Carrier Safety Administration has thoroughly checked that all states are in compliance with the Med Cert requirements as of January 30, 2015.
-This means that each state is now posting the essential information related to medical qualifications, allowing motor carriers to quickly verify if a driver meets the necessary criteria.
+Where to Get a Fed Med Card.
+This means that each state is now posting the essential information related to medical qualifications, allowing motor carriers to verify if a driver meets the necessary criteria quickly.
 With this verification process complete, employers can rest assured knowing they are abiding by FMCSA regulations.

-Furthermore, most states are now supplying complete medical certification information as part of their CDLIS MVRs.
-Until all States have adopted this practice, drivers should ensure they can provide documentation to verify their current medical qualifications upon request.
+Furthermore, most states now supply complete medical certification information as part of their CDLIS MVRs.
+Requirements for DOT Medical Exam.
+Until all states adopt this practice, drivers should ensure they can provide documentation to verify their current medical qualifications upon request.

 What is the FMCSA’s Policy on Drivers With Physical Impairments?

 Drivers with physical impairments that restrict their ability to safely drive commercial motor vehicles (CMVs) must receive approval from their State in the form of a variance” document.
+Understanding the Basics of a DOT Medical Card.
 This document should be kept on hand while the driver is operating a CMV.
 By having this variance, these drivers are able to take part in commercial driving activities and contribute to the industry.

 An SPE is necessary in order to ensure the driver's ability to safely and effectively operate their vehicle.
 What is DOT Clearinghouse Enforcement?
 Without this certification, they may be unable to work professionally behind the wheel.
 Acquiring an SPE can help provide peace of mind and open new professional opportunities.